Asthma and Schools

 School staff should be aware when children have exercise-induced asthma symptoms.
 These can flare up during gym class, recess, or sports practice.

 The Centers for Disease Control and Prevention has come up with a list of questions to evaluate how Asthma Friendly you child’s school is.
-The full list is available online, but they are summarized in the Table.2
+The full list is available online, but they are summarized below.2

 - Are the school buildings, grounds buses, athletic fields and events free of tobacco smoke?